What can I grow to make money

 • Spider Plant (easy grow)

-These plants are some of the most profitable houseplants that are reasonably easy to grow, this doesn’t mean they require no care, as with anything some time does need to be given in order to profit from your passive income garden.
+These plants are some of the best houseplants that are reasonably easy to grow, which doesn’t mean they require no care.
+As with anything, you need to give some time to profit from your passive income garden.

 How to make money with a small greenhouse

-To make money with a greenhouse is just the same as making money growing things in an allotment, you need to decide what to grow based on the conditions and space available.
-The advantage of a greenhouse is that it keeps warmer and a more steady temperature throughout the year.
-This means you can grow some plants that prefer warmer conditions, and keep on growing things like microgreens all year around.
+Making money with a greenhouse is the same as growing things in an allotment; you must decide what to grow based on the conditions and available space.
+The advantage of a greenhouse is that it keeps a warmer and more steady temperature throughout the year, which means you can grow some plants that prefer warmer conditions and keep growing things like microgreens all year round.

-To make money with a small greenhouse you can grow popular house plants like the Swiss Cheese Plant or Calatheas, these both require some humidity & warmth to thrive.
-You could also optimise the space with shelves to grow the maximum amount of Microgreens to sell onto gourmet restaurants.
+To make money with a small greenhouse, you can grow popular house plants like the Swiss Cheese Plant or Calatheas.
+These both require some humidity & warmth to thrive.
+Optimise the space with shelves to grow the maximum amount of Microgreens to sell to gourmet restaurants.

 Summary